arhat09/Walmart_SQL_Python/README.md

 # Walmart_SQL_Python

 ## Project Overview
 This project provides an end-to-end data analysis solution to extract critical business insights from Walmart sales data.
-Using Python for data processing, SQL for advanced querying, and structured problem-solving, this project is ideal for data analysts looking to develop skills in data manipulation, SQL querying, and data pipeline creation.
+Using Python for data processing, SQL for advanced querying, and structured problem-solving, , SQL querying, and data pipeline creation also data modeling.

 ## Project Pipeline